mellor-lab/mellor-lab.github.io/book/contents/projects/antidepressant-ketamine.md

 with sustained antidepressant effects and a reduced side effect burden.

 ### Techniques:
-To achieve these goals, I am using ex vivo brain slice electrophysiology in the mPFC to measure synaptic plasticity mechanisms whilst characterising, at the subcellular level, the changes in transcriptomics with single-cell RNA sequencing.
+To achieve these goals, we are performing ex vivo brain slice electrophysiology in the mPFC to measure synaptic plasticity mechanisms whilst characterising, at the subcellular level, the changes in transcriptomics with single-cell RNA sequencing.